pds-data-dictionaries/ldd-img/docs/source/user/user-guide.md

 ## Comanded_Parameters
 Sometimes when commanding a camera, what you ask for is not exactly what you get.
 This is particularly common on the Mars surface missions, where the flight software (FSW) has a fair amount of autonomy.
 In order to accommodate this, most of the meaningful IMG classes are available in two places: in the img:Imaging class itself, and in img:Commanded_Parameters, which is itself a child of img:Imaging.

-Anything directly in Imaging is intended to represent the state of the data as it was actually acquired.

-Anything in Comanded_Parameters indicates what the camera was asked to do, regardless of what it actually did.
+Anything directly in Imaging is intended to represent the state of the data as it was actually acquired.Anything in Comanded_Parameters indicates what the camera was asked to do, regardless of what it actually did.
 Commanded_Parameters is entirely optional; you can dispense with it entirely if it does not make sense for your instrument.
  Some things could appear in Commanded_Parameters only; for example autoexposure parameters are commanded but the actual result is the exposure time, not the autoexposure parameters.